alexellis/awesome-baremetal/README.md

 * [RackHD](https://rackhd.readthedocs.io/en/latest/) - "a technology stack for enabling automated hardware management and orchestration through cohesive APIs.
 It serves as an abstraction layer between other management layers and the underlying, vendor-specific physical hardware."
 * [Sidero Labs](https://www.siderolabs.com/platform/bare-metal-kubernetes-sidero/) - (Formerly known as Talos Systems) "A New Tool for Kubernetes Bare Metal" - with ClusterAPI support
 * [Tinkerbell](https://tinkerbell.org) - "Tinkerbell is a bare metal provisioning engine.
 It’s built and maintained with love by the team at Equinix Metal."
-* [Warewulf](https://github.com/warewulf/warewulf) - "Warewulf in it’s heart, has always been first and foremost a stateless provisioning system" - baremetal provisioner meant primarily for large HPC clusters but can be used for all sorts of infrastructure management.
+* [Warewulf](https://github.com/warewulf/warewulf) - "Warewulf is a stateless and diskless container operating system provisioning system for large clusters of bare metal and/or virtual systems."

 ### Inactive projects